makersacademy/takeaway-challenge/README.md

  => [{"Margarita"=>8}, {"Ham and Pineapple"=>9}, {"The Mo Salah"=>12}, {"Meatilicious"=>11}, {"Veggie McVegface"=>7}, {"The LFC Pizza"=>15}]
  ```

- Above demonstrates how when the print_menu method is called on a new instance of our menu, it shows a list of pizzas and their prices.
-The tests ensure that any new instance of our Menu class initializes with an empty basket
+ Above demonstrates how when the print_menu method is called on a new instance of menu, it shows a list of pizzas and their prices.
+The tests ensure that any new instance of our Menu class initializes with an empty basket.

  ---